TodePond/TodePondDotCom/wikiblogardenite/one/year/readme.md

 ## Death of the tadi web

-I gave my first talk about the wikiblogardenite.
+I gave my first ever talk about the wikiblogardenite.
 It was only *indirectly* about the wikiblogardenite but it *really was* about the wikiblogardenite.
 The talk is called [Death of the tadi web](https://www.youtube.com/watch?v=ft6xOAijwFo) and it was a fun one to perform.

 ## Are analytics good